vero-nika-2828/nature_heals_v1/README.md

 * People seeking natural remedies to their problems
 * People who want to improve their health
 * People who want to use cosmetics based on natural ingredients

+### Navigation

+1. I want it to be easy to register, login and logout
+2. I want it to be easy to access my profile
+3. I want it to be easy to access my Wishlist
+4. I want to be notified when I click on something and the action is successful
+5. I want to be notified when I select something
+6. I want to be able to navigate site easily and that links and buttons to work
+7. I want to access some specific products easily

+### Product viewing, searching and selecting

+8. I want to see all available products
+9. I want to be able to quickly access a specific product (categories, Wishlist)
+10. I want to be able to search product directly
+11. I want to be able to sort product based on price, category name or size
+12. I want be able to find out more about the product
+13. I want to see what other people think about the product
+14. I want to see what the product consists of
+15. I want to be able to write my opinion about the product
+16. I want to be able to edit my review
+17. I want to be able to delete review
+18. I want to be able to add items to my wishlist
+19. I want to be able to delete items from my wishlisth

+### Selecting, Purchasing products and checkout

+20. I want to be able to see what products I have selected for payment
+21. I want to be able to see the total payment amount of  selected  products easily at any time
+22. I want to be able to add or remove items from my shopping bag easily
+23. I want to see the summary of the total payment amount for items I have selected
+24. I want confirmation whether my requests on the website were completed
+25. I want to see if there are any discounts
+26. I want to see my previous purchases
+27. I want to be able to save my delivery information
+28. I want to be able to save products so I can buy them later
+29. I want to be able to see my products before I confirm the payment
+30. I want the payment to be secure
+31. I want confirmation whether my purchase has been successful
+32. I want to be able to buy products even when I am not registered

+### Product management (admin only)

+33. I want to be able to add products on the website itself.
+34. I want to be able to edit products on the website itself.
+35. I want to be able to delete products on the website itself.

+### User’s activity  management (admin only)

+36. I want users to register and create their account.
+37. I want to be able to view, edit or delete user’s comments.
+38. I want only logged in users to be able to add the comment
+39. I want to receive a warning if when I unintentionally click delete button.
+40. I want only logged in users to be able to user their Wishlist
+41. I want users to have pleasant experience on my site and make it easy for them to purchase product.
+42. I want users to be able to access my site on variety of devices
+43. I want users to be able to access my site on variety of browsers
+44. I want users to provide they delivery address before they complete the purchase
+45. I want the user to be notified when the payment details, they provide, are not correct
+46. Prevent errors with payment (e.g. prevent placing order but stopping payment, or charging the customer twice)